 Obesity is a huge health problem affecting millions of people around the world.
 It can impact the body in a number of ways, and losing weight can prove a challenge.
 What are the causes of obesity?
 Is obesity genetic?
 Or is there more to it than that?
-Dr Barbara McGowan, a London-based expert in endocrinology provides an explanation:
+Professor Barbara McGowan, a London-based expert in endocrinology provides an explanation:

 Obesity is a complex disease which results from the interactions between environmental factors and hereditary factors.
 It is well established that offspring of parents who are obese are more likely to be obese compared to children of parents who are not obese.